elastos/Elastos.Developer.Website/content/discover_elastos/faq/faq_general.md

 {{% faqentry question="Does Elastos use any 3rd party code snippets, libraries, or source code?" %}}

-Depends on the project.
-Trinity browser is based on chromium.
+Depends on the project. elastOS browser is based on chromium.
 Carrier uses lots of 3rd party libraries.
 Elastos mainchain is based on PoW and DPoS but merged mined so it borrows a lot of ideas from namecoin (that is also merged mined with bitcoin).
 The elastos runtime however is unique to elastos and is home grown

 {{% /faqentry %}}